WELCOME TO WINTER 2025 AAP COMMUNITY OF SCHOLARS!

 PEER LEARNING SIGN-UPS:

 AAP Peer Learning sign-ups are done through MyUCLA following the Peer Learning pass system protocol.
 In addition, you will receive a notification via MyUCLA to remind you of enrollment passes during Week 1.
 Please review the following link for additional information about online sign-ups: https://www.aap.ucla.edu/units/peer-learning/#online-sign-ups.
-Although the Peer Learning Unit Administrative Team will be available for in-person support based on a hybrid schedule during Fall 2024, we will always be responding to email messages and phone requests as much as possible.
+Although the Peer Learning Unit Administrative Team will be available for in-person support based on a hybrid schedule during Winter 2025, we will always be responding to email messages and phone requests as much as possible.

 PEER LEARNING ROOMS: